ntmdrgl/Google-CAHSI-Representative-Query-Project-2023/1 - Uniform Random Query Sampling using 1-D Range Tree/README.md

-# Uniform Random Sampling using 1-D Range Tree
+# Uniform Random Query Sampling using 1-D Range Tree

 Functionality:
 - Builds a one dimensional range tree from a list of one dimensional points